 The Department of Agriculture and Water Resources publishes monthly the progress of environmental water recovery in relation to bridging the gap towards the proposed sustainable diversion limits (SDLs) in the Murray-Darling Basin Plan.

 Current recoveries are as at 31 December 2017

 ‘Bridging the Gap’ Water Recoveries

 The Murray-Darling Basin Plan sets out a local water recovery target for each SDL resource unit area.
 This target must be met by recovering water from within that SDL resource unit area in order to successfully ‘bridge the gap’.
 Commonwealth and State contracted water recovery against these targets are set out below.

 |Shared zone (all units in gigalitres)||Local target SDL reduction||Shared target SDL reduction||Total target SDL reduction||Total recovery progress||Total recovery remaining *|

-* This does not take into account the potential reduction to the water recovery target that may arise from the Northern Basin Review and the operation of the SDL Adjustment Mechanism.
+* This does not take into account the potential reduction to the water recovery target that may arise from the operation of the SDL Adjustment Mechanism.
 Allow for minor rounding.